 Easy Runtime Permissions in Android with Dexter

-The runtime permission in Android which introduced in Marshmallow and due to these runtime permissions user can grant permission to the app in runtime, also while writing the code for runtime permissions.
-Sometimes handling the task of requesting permissions become so difficult and the developer has to write a huge amount of code.
-So we will see towards the implementation of Runtime permissions in Android using Dexter.
+The Runtime Permission in Android which introduced in Marshmallow and due to these runtime permissions users can grant permission to the app in runtime, also while writing the code for runtime permissions.
+Sometimes handling the task of requesting permissions becomes so difficult and the developer has to write a huge amount of code.
+So we will see the Implementation of Runtime Permissions in Android using Dexter.

 What is Dexter in Android?

-Dexter is the library that will help us to make this task easy for handling runtime permissions in Android.
-Now we will see the implementation of this in our Android app.
+Dexter is the library that will help us to make this task easy for handling Runtime Permissions in Android.
+Now we will see the implementation of this in our Android Application.

 We will be building a simple application in which we will be showing a button to the user.
 After clicking on that button we will display runtime permissions to the user.
 So if the users deny the permission then we are showing the option to open the settings screen and grant the permissions.
-Below is the short video in which we will get to see what we are going to build in this article.
-Note that we are going to implement this project using the Java language.
+Below is the short video in which we will see what we will build in this article.

 Step by Step Implementation

-To create a new project in Android Studio please refer to How to Create/Start a New Project in Android Studio.
+To create a new project in Android Project just refer to this article on How to Create New Project in Android Studio.
 The code has been given in both Java and Kotlin Programming Language for Android.

 Navigate to gradle scripts and then to build.gradle(Module) level.
 Add below line in build.gradle file in the dependencies section.

 After adding this dependency now sync your project.
-Let’s move towards the XML part.
+Let’s move toward the XML part.

 Navigate to the app > AndroidManifest.xml file and add the below permissions to it.

-After adding these permissions in our AndroidManifest.xml file.
+After adding these permissions to our AndroidManifest.xml file.
 Now run our app and see the output of the code.